sagalpreet/Google-Meet-Focus-Mode/README.md

 Google Meet Focus Mode is just a piece of code that can be used to modify Google Meet browser window to allow for more focussed sessions.

   - Useful for online lectures
-  - All thats required is just a click
+  - All that is required is just a click
   - Only software required is the browser itself

 ### Features